-In this blog, we’ll list the top government banks in India, their strengths, recent mergers, and how they compare.
-Whether opening your first account or looking for better banking services, this guide will help you make the right choice.
+In this guide, we’ll provide a list of government banks in India, highlighting their strengths, recent mergers, and how they compare to each other.
+Whether you're looking to open your first account or seeking better banking services, this comprehensive list will help you make an informed decision.

 Market capitalisation is an important factor when choosing a bank, as it reflects the bank’s financial strength and stability.
 The top 10 public sector banks in India, ranked by market cap are listed below along with their branch network.